 As explained above, the starting point of a transcription is the recordings of a day of plenary meetings in parliament, or the first six hours and ten minutes of the day in cases where the plenary meetings extend beyond six hours and ten minutes.
 A directory is created for each transcribed day in parliament, and the directory name is the date, e.g. 20170207/.
-In addition to the dated directories, there is also a directory called project_files/, containing the transcription guidelines, the NPSC_speaker_data.json file, with speaker metadata, as well as an Sqlite-version of the transcriptions and the postprocessing scripts used in the final phase of the project.
-We will first present the content of the dated directories and then project_files/.
+Files pertaining to the entire corpus are found in the root directory.3 The files in the root directory are: